tarmstrong/longcv/bio.md

 * Second semester
   * Part 2 of the basic Java course, covering more advanced topics like inheritance, polymorphism, interfaces, etc.

-TODO I can't remember which CS theory courses I took at the time.
-Look these up.

 In my spare time I learned:

 * Django and used it to build some toy apps for myself